BastienLBCH/poc-messaging-service-demo/README.md

 > [!NOTE]
 > As a reminder, this frontend is developed for easier testing, as ***demo*** purpose.
-> Please take note that I am not a frontend developer,
+> Please take note that I am not a frontend developer, never pretented to be one
-> never pretented to be one and that on a "real" situation I would have developped it in a third project.
+> and that on a "real" situation I would have developped it in another service with an improved UI.

 Access to [http://localhost](http://localhost)
 Write the credentials of a user you created then click on login or press enter.